neilenns/mobiflight-docs/content/devices/input-shift-register/_index.md

 {{< card link="led" title="Input shift registers" image="card-images/devices/input-shift-register.png" method="Resize" options="600x q80 webp" >}}
 {{</ cards >}}

-As you continue to build panels you may encounter situations where you have more buttons for input than there are pins available on your board.
+When building panels, you may encounter situations where you have more buttons for input than available pins on your board.
 The solution is to use an input shift register like the [74HC165](https://www.ti.com/product/SN74HC165).
-These allow you to read input from eight buttons while only using three pins on the board.
+This allows you to read input from eight buttons while only using three pins on the board.

 MobiFlight supports up to 32 bits of shift registers in a chain (typically four eight-bit chips), and up to six chains of input shifters can be connected to a single board.